prodbykosta/QuickReminders/README.md

 # QuickReminders: The Fastest Way to Create Reminders ⚡

-Transform how you capture tasks and reminders with QuickReminders - the fastest, most intuitive reminder app for macOS! 🚀 Simply type or speak naturally, and watch your thoughts become perfectly organized reminders in Apple's Reminders app.
+Transform how you capture tasks and reminders with QuickReminders - the fastest, most intuitive reminder app for macOS and iOS! 🚀 Simply type or speak naturally, and watch your thoughts become perfectly organized reminders in Apple's Reminders app.

 ## 📱 Get the App